nails/module-pdf/README.md

 #PDF Module for Nails

-This is the asset module for nails, it brings a unified interface for generating PDFs.
+This is the PDF module for nails, it brings a unified interface for generating PDFs.

 http://nailsapp.co.uk/modules/pdf